 On this list, I’m only listing sites that would be easy for students to access on their own.
-For some excellent lesson plans and classroom teaching resources on health, you can go to my Teacher’s Page under Health Lessons.
-Of those, I particular like, and have used, Picture Stories For Adult ESL Health Literacy by Kate Singleton.
-(I’ve also added Staying Healthy: An English Learners Guide to Health Care and Healthy Living, an excellent health literacy curriculum from the Florida Literacy Coalition, to this list).
+For some excellent lesson plans and classroom teaching resources on health, you can go to Picture Stories For Adult ESL Health Literacy by Kate Singleton and Staying Healthy: An English Learners Guide to Health Care and Healthy Living, an excellent health literacy curriculum from the Florida Literacy Coalition, to this list).

 Here are The Best Health Sites For English Language Learners:

 I’ve ranked The Language Guide as number four.
 I think it’s the best basic English dictionary around, and its sections on The Body, The Body 2, and Medicine provide English Language Learners with necessary vocabulary.

 I’ve put BrainPop Health Movies at number three.
 BrainPop has made several of my lists, and it’s also the only one that isn’t free (though you can see sample movies at no cost).
 You can access great animated movies in accessible English (closed-captioned, too) for a class-rate of a few hundred dollars.
 I’ve found that it is well worth the cost.

 REEPworld Family English is high on The Best Websites For Beginning Older Readers list.
 It’s a series of stories about recent immigrants and includes excellent online follow-up activities.
 They’ve just expanded their English For Health section, and it provides excellent resources for English Language Learners.
 I’m adding that section to this list.

 Kids Health For Kids has lots of health-related resources that are accessible to English Language Learners.

 Healthy Roads Media has quite a few multilingual resources related to health.